miguelestradam36/powershell-docs/example/docs/README.md

 ![Windows Bat file icon](img/bat-file-icon.png)

-From **CMD** commands to running different languages, tests or applications in a single click.
+    From CMD commands to running different languages, tests or applications in a single click.

-    The following documentation is a brief summarry upon what can be done with Windows Batch Files.
+    The following example, is to demonstrate how Powershell and Batch Files can be used.

 ---

 ## Example :mag:

-Before starting...

-    To check your Windows version and build number, select Windows logo key + R, type winver, select OK.
-You can update to the latest Windows version by selecting
+**Before starting...** I will explain different ways from which a Windows Batch File can be executed from **Powershell**

+---

+### From Powershell directly

+Step by step guide:
+1. Run the following command on Powershell under **admin** priviliges: `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`
+2. Then, under the same environment, run `wsl --install`

+---

+### From Graphical Interface

 `Start > Settings > Windows Update > Check for updates.`

 Step by step guide:
 1. Run the following command on Powershell under **admin** priviliges: `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`
 2. Then, under the same environment, run `wsl --install`

-#### You should be good to go... but if not

-    The above command only works if WSL is not installed at all, if you run wsl --install and see the WSL help text, please try running:

-`wsl --list --online` to see a list of available distros and run `wsl --install -d <DistroName>` to install a distro.
+---

+### From CMD

+`Start > Settings > Windows Update > Check for updates.`

+Step by step guide:
+1. Run the following command on Powershell under **admin** priviliges: `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`
+2. Then, under the same environment, run `wsl --install`